top of page

 It makes you think about how people see disabilities, and how people with disabilities can be drawn up a specific way in people’s minds, leading them to think you are being disabled the wrong way, because this isn’t how they pictured working with you would be.
 They didn’t expect you to be serious about the need for physical safety, they didn’t expect an ebb and flow and symptoms.
 If you aren’t the right kind of disabled, we don’t want you here.

 I don’t do all of this behind the scenes work so that people pretending to have a rare disease can win.
 I do this so people with rare diseases can be on stage, in an equitable and accurate way.
-This show makes me want to give up on everything.
+This show, the show that I was in with a written-in rare disease that was produced the exact same way (#saverickypotts), they make me want to give up on everything.
 It’s such a set back for disability justice in theatre, not that I expect anyone to care because they were trained by the show to love continuing to see things like rare disease or disability become a plot line to gawk at without realizing it’s ableist as well as exclusionary.
-The more you represent things in a way that is untrue on stage or screen, the more ableism prevails in society.
-We as disabled and rare people become forced to confine to the behaviors and actions of what little representation they’ve been given, and it’s a terrifying thing.
+Like when I witnessed it happen at the 1776 Broadway revival from the ADA seating area in my wheelchair.
+I furiously watched an able-bodied actor change the severity of their limp (with a questionably-sized prop cane) to varying degrees throughout the show - when I asked someone about it, I was told the idea was to 'use disabilities as a portrayal of time', from someone who thought it was clever.
+It’s a lazy writing trope, a plot filler meant to manifest "mysterious qualities" to an otherwise hollow character.
+And the more you represent things in a way that is untrue on stage or screen, the more ableism prevails in society.

 Some examples that relate to my direct experiences on how lack of safe representation challenges my ability to be safe in real life: Did you know, that I - as an ambulatory wheelchair user - get nervous anytime I have to adjust in my seat or stand up because the subway platform doesn’t line up with the train car and I have to get off, or literally any other time I’m out of the house, I’m scared when I have to stand after being in the chair?
 Did you know, that I have friends who are afraid of going out anymore because people have physically assaulted them because there was no way their shoes could be dirty when they were sitting in a wheelchair, claiming this person was using a fake mobility aid to “get ahead” in the world?
 As if being disabled meant anything to society and how it was gonna treat you besides a bad thing.
 The citizens of New York City, which I would like to respect and consider smart adults, can’t even collectively understand that sitting in a wheelchair doesn’t mean your legs are paralyzed, and doesn’t mean you can’t still stand or walk for short periods of time.